seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 and NIST is requiring users of its NVD (National Vulnerability Database) to switch from using data feed downloads to a new API that requires a free key for access.
-The DependencyCheck library that `clj-watson` uses has been updated to use the new API, but it isn't backward compatible so `clj-watson` needs changes to use the new version of the library -- and to provide an easier way for users to specify their own NVD API key.
+The DependencyCheck library that `clj-watson` uses has been updated to use the new API, but it isn't backward compatible so `clj-watson` needed changes to use the new version of the library -- and to provide an easier way for users to specify their own NVD API key.

-Unfortunately, the `clj-watson` maintainer has moved on from Clojure so I've volunteered to take over maintenance of the library.
-So far I've been updating the documentation, some of the library dependencies, and adding a new, optional properties file that users can provide to override defaults, as well as a new command line option to specify that file, if you don't want it on the classpath.

-The final step of this round of work will be to update the DependencyCheck library and provide documentation on how to obtain an NVD API key and how to use it with `clj-watson`.
+Although the `clj-watson` maintainer has moved on from Clojure, they've been receptive to Pull Requests to update the documentation, update the library dependencies, add a new, optional properties file that users can provide to override defaults, as well as a new command line option to specify that file, if you don't want it on the classpath, and to update the DependencyCheck library and provide documentation on how to obtain an NVD API key and how to use it with `clj-watson`.

+(the final step will be to cut a 5.0.0 release)

 ## `org.clojure/java.data`